johngodlee/geotaster_git_workshop/index.md

 brew install git
 ```

-You can then use Git commands from the terminal by typing `git` followed by the command, from any directory.
+You can then use Git commands from `Terminal.app` by typing `git` followed by the command, from any directory.

 ### Setup Git on a personal Linux machine